 If the at-fault driver’s insurance doesn’t cover all of your losses, you’ll need to file a personal injury claim against the driver.
 This process involves gathering evidence from the accident scene (such as pictures), obtaining statements from witnesses, and contacting medical experts to testify.

 The fault in rear-end accidents is generally easier to determine than other types of car crashes.
 The driver of the rear vehicle is presumed to be negligent unless they can offer evidence to the contrary.
 Just because you made a sudden stop, that doesn’t necessarily take the blame off the rear driver.

 To raise questions about liability, you must have stopped at a time and place that could not have been reasonably anticipated by the rear driver.
 The stop must have been arbitrary.
 A sudden stop at an intersection does not relieve the rear driver from presumption of negligence, because any driver is expected to maintain a safe distance in that situation.

 If it can be proved that you were partially at fault, you can still get compensation from a settlement under Florida’s pure comparative fault law.
 The court will lower the amount you receive in proportion to your percentage of fault.

 Do I Need an Attorney?

-The Attorneys at Bulluck Law Group are St. Petersburg rear-end accident lawyers, Florida understand the risks facing Florida drivers, and we know how frustrating it can be to navigate the state’s no-fault car accident law and insurance issues.
-Many drivers may feel tempted to simply accept an insurer’s initial settlement offer to put the situation behind them, but this is generally a bad idea and will lead to far less compensation for injured drivers.
+The rear-end accident attorneys at Bulluck Law Group understand the risks facing drivers in St. Petersburg.
+We know it can be frustrating to try to navigate Florida’s no-fault law and insurance issues.
+You may feel tempted to accept an insurer’s initial settlement offer to put the ordeal behind you, but then you’ll be left with far less compensation.

 Were you or a loved one involved in a rear-end collision in St. Petersburg, FL, which resulted in an injury?
 Call Bulluck Law Group before talking to the insurance company.